vinicius-arcanjo/vinicius-arcanjo/README.md

 Hello, my name is Vinicius Arcanjo and I am a Software Engineer.

-My professional journey stands out for a diversity of technical challenges, with an emphasis on managing massive user flows on complex platforms using technologieslike NodeJs and PHP.
+My professional journey stands out for a diversity of technical challenges, with an emphasis on managing massive user flows on complex platforms using technologies like NodeJs and PHP.

 I believe that the continuous search for best practices is fundamental to drive growth and innovation in any project.

 🏆 Microsoft Azure Specialist <br />
-🏡 Brazilian, Based in Porto Alegre, RS
+🏡 Brazilian, Based in Rio de Janeiro, RJ

 <div>
   <img alt="followers" src="https://img.shields.io/github/followers/vinicius-arcanjo?color=black" />